-Naama Gidron, is a certified Iyengar yoga teacher with over 15 years of yoga practice and 10 years of teaching experience.
+Naama Gidron is a certified Iyengar yoga teacher with over 15 years of yoga practice and 10 years of teaching experience.
 Naama first discovered Iyengar yoga in 1987 while at Columbia University.
-She has studied extensively with senior teachers Manuso Manos in San Francisco and Patricia Walden in Boston, and travelled to Pune India to study with the Iyengars.
+She has studied extensively with senior teachers Manouso Manos in San Francisco and Patricia Walden in Boston, and traveled to Pune, India to study with the Iyengars.
 Naama’s teaching style is informed by her dance background.
 It is clear and concise, dynamic and engaging.
-She enjoys working with a wide range of students including athletes and seniors.
-Naama teaches privates, specialty workshops as well as retreats.
+She enjoys working with a wide range of students, including athletes and seniors.
+Naama teaches privates, specialty workshops, as well as retreats.

 Christy Chase, MAT, is the mother of two boys who finds the presence of yoga to be a welcome oasis in a very busy life.
 As a fourth grade teacher, she works hard to compassionately meet the individual needs of her students, and carries that same intention into her yoga classes.
 Christy has been practicing Iyengar yoga since 1993.
 In 2007 and 2011, she completed two rounds of rigorous assessments to become an officially certified Iyengar teacher.
 Christy is grateful for the inspiration given by Suzanne Newton, whom she credits with starting her yogic journey; Linda DiCarlo at our local Iyengar Yoga Source; the beloved Patricia Walden, her mentor teacher who leads Teacher Training in Boston; and her fabulous students, who teach her the meaning of community, devotion, and humility.
 Please see www.iynaus.org for more information on Iyengar yoga.